-a.
-The CHC exists to support Sailors, Marines, Coast Guardsmen, and their families, in the exercise of their religious freedom.
-The opportunity to practice their faith wherever they serve has the benefit of increasing their personal resilience.
-CHC officers should excel in Professional Naval Chaplaincy (PNC), delivering the core capabilities of providing religious ministry to those of their own faith, facilitating for those of other faith traditions, caring for all personnel, and delivering relevant advice to commanders.
+- The CHC exists to support Sailors, Marines, Coast Guardsmen, and their families, in the exercise of their religious freedom.
+The opportunity to practice their faith wherever they serve has the benefit of increasing their personal resilience by building Spiritual Readiness.
+CHC officers should excel in Professional Naval Chaplaincy (PNC), delivering the CHC core capabilities of providing faith group-specific ministry to those of their own faith, facilitating for the religious needs of those from other faith traditions, caring for all personnel, and delivering relevant advice to commanders.
 Success and sustained exceptional performance at a level commensurate with or above their rank in these areas are important attributes to consider.
 The chaplains selected for promotion should be leaders of integrity who have demonstrated proficiency in personnel and project management, operational planning and execution, mastery of administrative processes, and commitment to the professional development of themselves, their subordinates, and the CHC.
-You must ensure that Navy CHC's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders, demonstrated by their exceptional leadership ability, professional competence, and executive/staff roles in support of operational and shore assignments.
+You must ensure that Navy CHC's future leaders possess the broad knowledge necessary to support the operating forces and are acknowledged leaders, demonstrated by their exceptional leadership ability, professional competence, and executive/staff roles in support of operational and shore assignments. - b.
+Career Paths.
+Because chaplains serve in the Navy, Marine Corps, Coast Guard, and Joint environments, there is no standard or expected career path.
+The CHC values initiative as indicated by the successful completion of arduous assignments, milestone billets, and IA/GSA/OCO/APH opportunities, and, in the case of RC chaplains, mobilizations.
+Chaplains demonstrate their professional development by mastering core competencies and agilely applying them to the contexts of their assignments rather than by accumulating experiences associated with any particular sequence of billets.
+In determining those officers best qualified for promotion, you should consider favorably those officers who have demonstrated sustained superior performance as indicated by evidence of excellence in the following twelve PNC supervision competencies: